greglinch/sourcelist/to-do-list.md

 	* would that be spamming? make them click a link to send that message?
 	* have a better, more purposeful and less spammy solution above

+* add custom filter for emails addresses and phone numbers to convert special characters to HTML entities as a countermeasure to simple scrapers looking for those patterns